Literary Fantasy and Its Discontents

 We welcome papers on any topic related to our theme.
 We hope to have several panels on texts from the medieval, early modern, eighteenth-century, Romantic, Victorian, and twentieth- and twenty-first century periods.
 While most papers given at this conference will address Anglophone literatures, we also welcome papers (in English) that address non-English or non-literary texts from other regions.
 As our conference is in Taipei, Taiwan, we particularly hope to organize several panels that address how literary fantasies have been celebrated, used, criticized, or abused in Asia.
 We are also interested in explorations of the reception history of Western fantasies in the East and Eastern fantasies in the West.

-Paper topics include but are not limited to:
+Paper topics include but are not limited to the following:

 - National Epics (The Epic of Gilgamesh, The Iliad, Beowulf, Ossian, Le Morte D’Arthur, the Kalevala, Icelandic Sagas and the Poetic and Prose Eddas, etc.)